The Uni Guide has a fresh new look

 Most medical schools will look at your relevant work experience as part of your personal statement, although the type of experience they require will vary depending on the individual institution.

-As a general rule, they will likely expect you to have gained an understanding of what a career in a caring profession involves.
-You can get such experience, either paid or voluntary, in a range of healthcare settings – as well as seeing if you can get work experience with a GP or at an NHS hospital, other ideas you could consider include working in a care home, working with young children or gaining a first aid qualification and using this in a practical setting.
+You could try getting work experience with a GP or at an NHS hospital, or you might consider working in a care home, working with young children or gaining a first aid qualification and using this in a practical setting.

 4. Personal statement